Tufin/oasdiff/README.md

 # OpenAPI Spec Diff
-A go module for reporting changes between versions of OpenAPI Specifications.
+A go module for reporting changes between versions of OpenAPI (Swagger) files.
 The diff report is a go struct which can also be marshalled like this:
 ```json
 {